borntofrappe/game-development/06 Angry Birds/Prep/Physics/README.md

 In the specific demo, `setRestitution(0.95)` allows to have the ball bounce with 95% of its speed.
 Setting a value of `1` would have the ball moving indefinitely from and to the center of the screen.

-### Force
+## Force

 The demo includes additional objects to have the ball interact with a couple of rectangles.
 These are defined as rectangles similarly to the ground, but ultimately include the `dynamic` type to have the objects react to a collision with the ball.
 They are useful to illustrate how to apply forces to bodies in the logic of the `update(dt)` function.

-The relevant function is here [`applyForce`](https://love2d.org/wiki/Body:applyForce), and it is used directly on the bodies specifying the force in the horizontal and vertical dimension.
+The relevant function is here [`applyForce`](https://love2d.org/wiki/Body:applyForce), to specify a force in the horizontal and vertical dimensions.

 ```lua
 function love.update(dt)